Equivalent Generic Brands: Daysee, Seasonique, Amethia

 The risks are very low, but some women have experienced side effects when taking Camrese.

-Minor ones include breast tenderness, headaches, nausea, and slightly elevated blood pressure or blood sugar levels.
+Minor ones include nausea, breast tenderness, headache, and slightly elevated blood pressure or blood sugar levels.
+Women who are breastfeeding should not take Camrese because it may decrease breast milk production.

 The chances of serious side effects are extremely unlikely, but some cases have been documented, such as blood clots in the head (a severe new headache, causing double vision, or stroke), blood clots in the chest causing severe shortness of breath, blood clots in the abdomen (causing abdominal pain), blood clots in the leg causing leg swelling and pain.